1. The Number One Secret To Trading Is That There Is No Secret

 Even with experience, it’s still going to take some time.
 You cannot put self-imposed deadlines upon yourself.
 Unfortunately, in spite of what certain system sellers might tell you, a market will not give you a steady paycheck.
 Sometimes you’ll just have to wait.
 You’re not going to get rich overnight but if you work hard, longer-term you’ll be pleasantly surprised.

 You never know when the next big trends will come along.
-Recently, in my Core Trading Service, someone said that they were taking a break because there will not be any new setups for the “foreseeable future.”
+Last year, someone in my Core Trading Service, someone said that they were taking a break because there will not be any new setups for the “foreseeable future.”
 I certainly couldn’t argue with him because I didn’t see anything on the horizon either.
-Yet, literally, the next day, I found 2 stocks which have turned into our biggest winners so far this year-both with gains greater than 65% (and counting?!?).
+However, the next day, I continued with my analysis as usual and found 2 stocks which turned into the two biggest of the year.
 As Seykota sang in the Whipsaw Song “One big winner pays for them all.” (check it out: see my "liked" YouTube videos).
 You don’t trade when it’s convenient.
 You trade when an opportunity presents itself.

 I welcome feedback.
 Let me know what you think.